-Throw it in a drawer for a couple days or weeks and let it think about what it’s done.
-Work on some other locks or even go back and pop open some easier ones for some quick delight and motivation — we call these locks Ego Boosters.
+Throw it in a drawer for a couple of days or weeks and let it think about what it’s done.
+Work on some other locks or even go back and pop open some easier ones for some quick delight and motivation—we call these locks Ego Boosters.

 Know that even the simplest locks can sometimes throw you a challenge you aren’t expecting.

-Just recently I ordered a bunch of new ABUS 80TI/50 (which are awesome and cheap locks) and cruised through all of them except one.
-No matter how many hours I tried to pick this little devil he just wouldn’t give.
-I put him away and a couple weeks later randomly picked him back up for another go.
+Just recently, I ordered a bunch of new ABUS 80TI/50 (which are fantastic and cheap locks) and cruised through all of them except one.
+No matter how many hours I tried to pick this little devil, he just wouldn’t give.
+I put him away, and a couple of weeks later, randomly picked him back up for another go.

-Within minutes of picking he popped open without a sweat.
+Within minutes of picking, it popped open without a sweat.

 3. Too Much Tension

 It is said that lock picking is 90% how you use your tensioning tools and 10% everything else.
 I tend to agree.
-With the exception of practice, tensioning is the single most important aspect of lock picking, yet it is the most overlooked and undervalued.
+Except for practice, tensioning is the single most crucial aspect of lock picking, yet it is the most overlooked and undervalued.

 Heavy tension amplifies feedback.

 It enhances the sounds of every click and the vibrations that resonate through your tools.
-By simply applying more tension you will have more of an idea of what is occurring within the lock and what your actions are accomplishing.
+By merely applying more tension, you will have more of an idea of what is occurring within the lock and what your actions are accomplishing.

-BUT, there is a line and many — including myself — often cross that line when starting out.
+BUT, there is a line, and many—including myself—often cross that line when starting.

 First, it will bind the pins so tight that you can not move them, which isn’t particularly helpful in your endeavor.

-So if your pushing the blood out of the tip of your finger with your tension wrench or you can’t move any pins within the lock, lighten up!
+So if you’re pushing the blood out of the tip of your finger with your tension wrench or you can’t move any pins within the lock, lighten up!

 4. Improper Tools

-A major mistake that many make when starting out is they waste money on cheap lock picking sets like those you can find on Amazon.
+A significant mistake that many make when starting is they waste money on cheap lock picking sets like those you can find on Amazon.

 I was also among these poor souls suckered into these crap sets.

-If you choose picks made of poor material they can easily bend, break, or rust — any of which make it difficult to continue using the tool.
+If you choose picks made of poor material, they can easily bend, break, or rust—any of which makes it difficult to continue using the tool.

 A quality set is an investment that may cost slightly more, but not only will it last you for years to come, it will also serve you much better in regards to developing your skills.

-However, if the Ghost set is not quite your speed I would highly recommend finding a set similar to its setup from another manufacture or building one like it.
+However, if the Ghost set is not quite your speed, I would highly recommend finding a set similar to its setup from another manufacturer or building one like it.

-Whatever route you go, invest in some degree of quality lock picks and stay away from Amazon!
+Whatever route you go, invest in some degree of quality lock picking tools, and stay away from Amazon lock picks!

-When I started out I was obsessed with owning every cutaway I could get my grubby little paws on.
+When I started, I was obsessed with owning every cutaway I could get my grubby little paws on.

-Lucky for me the market for cutaways wasn’t as prominent as it is today.
-With cutaways flooding Amazon and pick manufactures now riding the trend, they are almost impossible to stay away from.
+Lucky for me, the market for cutaways wasn’t as prominent as it is today.
+With cutaways flooding Amazon and pick manufacturers now riding the trend, they are almost impossible to stay away from.

 They are not practice locks and should never be mistaken as such.

-If you are just starting out and haven’t yet invested in your first lock.
-A Master Lock #3 will teach you 100x more than a cutaway ever will.
+If you are just starting and haven’t yet invested in your first lock, a Master Lock #3 will teach you 100x more than a cutaway ever will.

 And if you are currently using a cutaway for practice, it’s time to say your goodbyes.
 Build a tiny coffin, have a ceremony, and maybe bring it flowers here and there, but it’s time to let it go.

-Don’t get me wrong, raking is an awesome and extremely important skill to develop as a lock picker, but it is one that will only get you so far.
+Don’t get me wrong, raking is a remarkable and essential skill to develop as a lock picker, but it is one that will only get you so far.

 And even more discouraging when you struggle or can’t even open those locks through single pin picking when you know you can open them in seconds with a rake.